-Zedrick James Borja capped off his Ironkids career with a win while Lady Samantha Jhunace Corpuz successfully defended her crown
+Zedrick James Borja capped off his IronKids career with a win while Lady Samantha Jhunace Corpuz successfully defends her crown

-It’s only right that every Ironman 70.3 race kicks off with the Alaska Ironkids race, especially with the program’s goal to get kids into the sport.
-On its third leg of the year, the Alaska Ironkids gathered over 351 kids to compete at WOW Recreation and Activity Center in Subic.
+It’s only right that every Ironman 70.3 race kicks off with the Alaska IronKids race, especially with the program’s goal to get kids into the sport.
+On its third leg of the year, Alaska IronKids gathered over 351 kids to compete at WOW Recreation and Activity Center in Subic.

-As soon as the first gun start echoed across the whole venue, the 13- to 14-year-olds splashed into the pool where they had to complete a 400-meter swim followed by a three-kilometer run.
-The 11- to 12-year-olds then followed with their 300-meter swim and two-kilometer challenge while the 6- to 8-year-olds were last to join the fray, needing to complete a 100-meter swim and one-kilometer run to finish the race.
+As soon as the first gun start echoed across the venue, the 13- to 14-year-olds dove into the pool where they had to complete a 400-meter swim followed by a three-kilometer run.
+The 11- to 12-year-olds then followed with their 300-meter swim and two-kilometer challenge while the six- to eight-year-olds were last to join the fray, needing to complete a 100-meter swim and one-kilometer run to finish the race.

 It wasn’t long before winners emerged at the finish line.
-Eighteen minutes after gun start, Zedrick James Borja ended his Ironkids career as the top finisher with a time of 18:21.9.
+Eighteen minutes after gun start, Zedrick James Borja ended his IronKids career as the top finisher, completing the course in 18:21.9.

-Meanwhile, for the girl’s category, Lady Samantha Jhunace Corpuz of La Union defended her crown after sweeping the rest of the field, 19:01.4.
-Corpuz was soon followed by Lahainah Digermo who clocked in 22:04.6 and Princess Julianne Patilan 22:04.6.
+Meanwhile, in the girl’s category, Lady Samantha Jhunace Corpuz of La Union defended her crown after sweeping the rest of the field, 19:01.4.
+Corpuz was soon followed by Lahainah Digermo who clocked in at 22:04.6 and Princess Julianne Patilan at 22:04.6.

-The continuous success of Alaska’s Ironkids program is a good sign for the country’s triathlon community because it develops the next wave of triathletes and encourages children to get into the sport as early as four years old.
-According to Ironkids’ coach Ani de Leon-Brown, Ironkids has brought a lot of opportunities for children to grow and channel their potential in the sport.
+The continuous success of Alaska IronKids is a good sign for the country’s triathlon community because it develops the next wave of triathletes and encourages children to get into the sport as early as four years old.
+According to IronKids coach Ani de Leon-Brown, IronKids has brought a lot of opportunities for children to grow and channel their potential in the sport.